fbpx

 Heidi Miller, development manager for the Alabama-based Yellowhammer Fund, another fund that serves Mississippians, said she already sees Southerners forced to travel to Colorado and Washington, D.C. for abortions.
 She expects that to increase dramatically if Roe falls.

-A group of nearly 30 people with the National Latina Institute for Reproductive Justice started their to Jackson in Brownsville, Texas.
+A group of nearly 30 people with the National Latina Institute for Reproductive Justice started their trip to Jackson in Brownsville, Texas.
 A bus made stops in Hidalgo and Houston before finishing the drive to Mississippi.

 Dr. Coleman Boyd, a frequent presence protesting outside the Pink House with members of his family, said he would “love to see Roe overturned, but my hope’s not in Roe.”